 Now more than ever, we need technology to stay connected.
 With COVID-19 causing workspaces to go remote and preventing in-person visits with family and friends, communicating virtually is a necessity.
 Using technology on a daily basis is no longer just a convenience – it’s essential.
-Miracle-Ear’s connectable hearing aids with Bluetooth are designed to help ease virtual interactions by streaming sound straight from a technology source and into your ear.
-Bluetooth hearing aids can help you stay connected, whether that’s through a work call, a family Zoom session or while watching your favorite show.
+Miracle-Ear’s connectable hearing aids with Bluetooth technology are designed to help ease virtual interactions by streaming sound straight from a technology source and into your ear.
+Hearing aids with Bluetooth can help you stay connected, whether that’s through a work call, a family Zoom session or while watching your favorite show.

 RIC models include:

 These RIC connectable hearing aids are equipped with personalized hearing and natural sound quality, with discreet designs.
 They provide fully featured Bluetooth connectivity for you to use for music, calls and TV.
 The Miracle-EarCONNECT RIC 312 model has a newly designed rocker switch and optional telecoil, which makes it a great option for people who value discretion in a high-performing device.